Modern Drug Discovery, 2016-2017

 This Minor consists of integrated courses and is meant to deepen the insight into drug discovery and development.
 The programme cannot be split into two parts of 15 EC.

-- Students from Leiden University of aforementioned programmes including all LST-students must register via uSis
+- Students from Leiden University of aforementioned programmes including all LST- and MST –students must register via uSis

-- Non LST- or MST-students from the Technical University Delft (TUD) or the Erasmus University Rotterdam (EUR) may register via the Application Form (available on this website from May 1st until May 31st 2017).
+- Non LST- or MST-students from the Technical University Delft (TUD) or the Erasmus University Rotterdam (EUR) may register via the Application Form (available on this website from May 1st until May 31st 2016).
 For this category of students a maximum of 10 places is available in the minor MDD.
-From June 1st on, these students can apply via the Minor Coordinator.
+From June 1st on, these students can register via the Minor Coordinator.

-- The Minor Modern Drug Discovery starts on September 4th 2017 at 9.00 a.m. in a lecture hall of the Gorlaeus Laboratoria and ends on February 2nd 2018.
+- The Minor Modern Drug Discovery starts on September 5th 2016 at 9.00 a.m. in a lecture hall of the Gorlaeus Laboratoria.